Capturing Evolution Genes for Time Series Data

 Generally, given the number of genes $K$, we first initialize a recognition $\mathcal{A}^{(0)}$ via traditional distance-based clustering algorithms $f$, such as K-means, input of which is the mean and variance of each segment's variables.
 The formulation is: \beq{

-} The motivation here is that, if the mean and variance are close in distance, the segments are more likely to have a similar distribution \citep{Bagnall2017}, thus they should be assigned into the same gene.
+} The motivation here is that, if the mean and variance are close in distance, the segments are more likely to have a similar distribution \citep{Bagnall2017}, thus they should be recognized into the same gene.

 However, there may be two segments with different sequential patterns but similar distribution, such as the trend, mutations, or zero numbers etc. Therefore, we need a method to distinguish these sequential patterns for recognizing genes.
 Following this idea, we design a sequence-friendly classification network $\mathbf{C}(\mathcal{X}_n; \theta_{\mathbf{C}})$, where $\theta$ is the model parameters, to capture the sequential patterns in segments and improve the quality of the current gene recognition.
 Specifically, the network $\mathbf{C}$ takes raw segments $\mathcal{X}_n$ as input and outputs a $K$-dimensional vector, and then turns into probabilities using a softmax function.
 The output of each entry represents the probability $\mathbf{P}(k|\mathcal{X}_n)$.
 In the training stage, the deep neural network $\mathbf{C}$ tries to minimize the cross-entropy loss as follow: \beq{ \mathcal{L}_{\mathbf{C}}= -\mathbb{E}_{\mathcal{X}\sim p_r}[\log \mathbf{P}(k |\mathcal{X}_n)] } where $p_r$ is the real empirical joint distribution of segments, which can be estimated by sampling.
-We take the network $\mathbf{C}$'s assignments as the newly assignments and repeat the steps until the error rate $\frac{|\mathcal{A} \ominus \mathcal{A}'|}{|\mathcal{A}|}$ converged, where $\mathcal{A}$ and $\mathcal{A}'$ are the old and new gene recognition at each iteration.
+We take the network $\mathbf{C}$'s recognition as the newly recognition and repeat the steps until the error rate $\frac{|\mathcal{A} \ominus \mathcal{A}'|}{|\mathcal{A}|}$ converged, where $\mathcal{A}$ and $\mathcal{A}'$ are the old and new gene recognition at each iteration.
 For the implementation of the classification network $\mathbf{C}$, we use RNN or a modern variant like LSTM, which is good at capturing the sequential patterns in the time series.